 This won’t add much weight to your golf bag, but you will be glad you have it the day that you need it.

 Four to five hours in the sun can be difficult for your skin.
 Wearing a hat on the golf course is highly recommended.
-Many women like to wear a visor because it will provide some sun protection to your face but not completely ruin your hair.
+Many women like to wear a visor because it will provide some sun protection to your face.

 Sometimes when you first start playing golf, you may not have all the equipment you need.
 Golf shoes are something that will eventually be worth investing in.
 However, if you go to play golf with a simple sneaker or tennis shoe, you will not be violating the dress code.
 Just do not wear a sandal, flip flop, or heel of any kind.